dvdmtw98/notes/notes-vault/operating-system/app-and-programs/virtualization.md

 To access the VM from host port forwarding has to be configured.

 VirtualBox sets up the NAT engine on the IP `10.0.2.2/24`.
 The NAT engine also acts as the DHCP server.
 VM created in this mode is assigned the IP `10.0.2.15/24`.
-VMware does not have a NAT mode.
+VMware does not have a basic NAT mode like VirtualBox.
+VMware NAT mode is similar to VirtualBox NAT network.

 #### NAT Network